george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Loops enable repetitive execution of code, streamlining tasks like array traversal and conditional iterations.

+### Choosing the Right Loop Structure

+- **for loop** when you need to repeat a block of code for a known number of iterations, typically defined by a start condition, an end condition, and an increment.
+- **while loop** when the number of iterations is uncertain, and you need to continue iterating as long as a specific condition remains true.
+- **do...while loop** when you need to execute a block of code at least once before evaluating the loop condition for further iterations.
+- **for...in loop** to iterate over all enumerable properties of an object, often useful for iterating through object keys and values.
+- **for...of loop (ES6)** when iterating over iterable objects like arrays or strings, providing a simpler syntax without needing to deal with indexes or properties.

 ### for Loop

 Repeatedly runs a block of code a certain number of times.